-Note 5: Related Parties
+Note 6: Related Parties

-The majority of the Board members are owners or members of or are otherwise associated with the Developer.
+All of the Board members are owners or members of or are otherwise associated with the Developer.
 Management believes that all potential conflicts, if any, have been disclosed to the Board.

-Note 6: Tax, Spending and Debt Limitations
+Note 7: Tax, Spending and Debt Limitations